Recruitment Automation Stats: Bullhorn vs. Bullhorn

 Automation enabled our customers to do more with less and made sure processes built around submissions didn’t skip a beat (despite unfortunate headcount losses).

-Submissions are a huge part of the recruitment process and any disruption due to lack of headcount or process can throw a hitch in along the road indeed.
+Submissions are a huge part of the recruitment process and any disruption due to lack of headcount or process can throw a hitch in the gitalong.

 Lastly we take a look where the rubber meets the road; placements.